yw595/MFA/README.txt

 1/11/2015
 testPathways.R reads testKEGG.txt, which the KEGG ID of succinate, and prints to screen the first KEGG pathway associated with the KEGG ID.

-parseExtractScriptYipingMaria is derived from the original script for Xiaojing, and uses dataMaria.xlsx, which is a rename of 12-8-14_13C-glucose intracellular labeling.xlsx.
+parseExtractScriptYipingMaria is derived from the original script for Xiaojing, and uses dataMaria.xlsx, which is a rename of 12-8-14_13C-glucose intracellular labeling.xlsx, as well as, purely for the sake of cleanliness for now, a dummy TargetedListNamesMaria.txt.
 It puts the output file AllMetabolitesYipingMaria.xlsx in outputMaster/Maria

 I made some changes to AllMetabolitesYipingMaria.
 I renamed the MIs beneath G6P or F6P to that name instead of C6H13O9P(13), similarly "Fructose-1 and C6H14O12P2(7) to fructose-16-bisphosphate, and C5H11O8P(5) to D-ribose-5-phosphate.
 There were both D-aspartate(1-) and L-aspartate(1-), and glutamate and L-glutamate(1-) pairs, I took the L version both times.

 writeMariaMeas is based on writeXiaojingMeas, and uses modelMaria.xlsx (which is based on modelv0.xlsx) to make errorCompareGraphMaria.png and modelMaria.xlsx with measurements in outputMaster/Maria.

+I also added a block in parseExtractScriptYipingMaria to calculate the fractional labeling.
+I could not copy from something like writeXiaojingMeas because we did not have a model file giving total carbon number.
+This block should be used with NoMin1Percent, thus dummy files dataMaria and TargetedListMaria with that suffix.
+Note that the output AllMetabolites file was not edited as above.